 After having tried several Bread recipes including ‘Overnight Proofing Plain Flour Rustic Bread’ which I still love, this is the recipe I ended up using most often.
-It is no-knead, easy to proof, fail-free recipe for my ‘Mackies’ non-stick Sandwich Loaf Pan.
+It is no-knead, easy to proof, fail-free recipe to bake with my ‘Mackies’ non-stick loaf pan.
 This bread has the texture similar to French Baguette.
-You can add Oil for smoother texture.

 Loaf Tin